Randy Arozarena Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fourth-ranked team ERA across all league pitching staffs (3.58).
+- The Rangers' 3.65 team ERA ranks fifth among all MLB pitching staffs.

-- The Rangers give up the second-fewest home runs in baseball (56 total, 0.9 per game).
+- Rangers pitchers combine to give up the second-fewest home runs in baseball (58 total, 0.9 per game).

-- Heaney gets the start for the Rangers, his 12th of the season.
-He is 4-3 with a 4.03 ERA and 60 strikeouts in 58 2/3 innings pitched.
+- Eovaldi (8-2) gets the starting nod for the Rangers in his 13th start of the season.
+He's put together a 2.24 ERA in 80 1/3 innings pitched, with 77 strikeouts.

-- The left-hander's most recent time out came on Saturday against the Seattle Mariners, when he went three innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Sunday, the right-hander threw six scoreless innings against the Seattle Mariners while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.